ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab05.md

 First, create a new Python file called "imaging.py" in your repo.
 You will place all the code of the pair programming exercises in this file.
 Make sure you add appropriate comments, including a header comment.
 For each exercise, come up with a solution outline by discussing with your partner.
 Don't be in a hurry to start coding unless you have come to a fairly clear idea of a solution strategy and your first steps.

-## Greyscale
+# Reducing the color space

-Now that we have some experience changing the colors in a picture, we'll write functions to make greyscale and black and white (binary) images.
-The concept of image luminance will help us out.
+Now that we have some experience changing the colors in a picture, we will continue of with some more color manipulation examples that manipulate each pixel individually.

+### Greyscale
+To create greyscale images, we make use of the concept of image luminance.
 In layman's terms, luminance is how bright or dark the colors in a pixel are (compared to white).

 As Wikipedia calculates it, luminance is 21% red, 72% green, and 7% blue.
 Intuitively, this makes sense because if you think of standard red, green, and blue, green is the lightest and thus has highest positive impact luminance, while blue is darker and has a lower value for luminance.
 This is useful!
 You're going to calculate luminance for pixel operations.

 Write a new function called greyscale that takes an image as a parameter and modifies it to make it greyscale.
 For this, you'll want to do something similar to `invert`, except that we will first calculate the luminance of a pixel and then set each of the three color channels to this value.
-Since luminance is an indication of how white/black a pixel is, just insert the same value in each of the three color channels!
+Since luminance is an indication of how white/black a pixel is, just insert the same value in each of the three color channels.

 <p align="center">